 Must-have resources to understand CCPA requirements and become compliant quickly

-Unless you’ve been living under a rock, you know California Consumer Privacy Act is here.
+Unless you’ve been living under a rock, you know that the California Consumer Privacy Act is here.
 July 1, 2020 marked the start of the enforcement phase of CCPA.
 This guide provides everything you need to know to make sure your organization is CCPA compliant.

 Inside the CCPA Compliance Guide

-Download a Free CCPA Survival Guide
+Download Your Free CCPA Survival Guide

-Download a Free CCPA Survival Guide
+Download Your Free CCPA Survival Guide

 Why is CCPA important?